Healthcare and Medicines Advertising Policy

 - Targeting minors

-- Containing marketing messages that make people feel unpleasant and insecure about their appearance
+- Containing marketing messages that make people feel unpleasant, insecure, or ashamed about their appearance

 - Exploiting people's insecurities to cater to certain beauty standards